Sarcopterygii

-Sarcopterygii (/ˌsɑːrkɒptəˈrɪdʒi.aɪ/; from Ancient Greek σάρξ (sárx) 'flesh' and πτέρυξ (ptérux) 'wing, fin')—sometimes considered synonymous with Crossopterygii (κροσσός)—is a clade (traditionally a class or subclass) of vertebrate animals which includes a group of bony fish commonly referred to as lobe-finned fish.
-These vertebrates are characterised by prominent muscular limb buds (lobes) within their fins, which are supported by articulated appendicular skeletons.
-This is in contrast to the other clade of bony fish, the Actinopterygii, which have only skin-covered bony spines supporting the fins.
+Sarcopterygii (/ˌsɑːrkɒptəˈrɪdʒi.aɪ/; from Ancient Greek σάρξ 'flesh' and πτέρυξ 'wing, fin') is a clade (traditionally a class or subclass) of vertebrate animals which includes a group of bony fishes and all four legged land animals, including humans.
+The common name for this clade is lobe-finned fish.

+Lobe-finned fish have muscular limb buds (lobes) within their fins, which are supported by appendicular skeletons.
+This is in contrast to the other clade of bony fishes, the Actinopterygii, which have only skin-covered bony spines supporting the fins.

-The tetrapods, a mostly terrestrial clade of vertebrates, are now recognized as having evolved from sarcopterygian ancestors and are most closely related to lungfishes.
-Their paired pectoral and pelvic fins evolved into limbs, and their foregut diverticulum eventually evolved into air-breathing lungs.
-Cladistically, this would make the tetrapods a subgroup within Sarcopterygii and thus sarcopterygians themselves.
-As a result, the phrase "lobe-finned fish" normally refers to not the entire clade but only aquatic members that are not tetrapods, i.e. a paraphyletic group.
+Sarcopterygii emerged in the Silurian and early Devonian periods consisting entirely of aquatic species, but today the vast majority of its species are land animals called tetrapods.
+This mostly terrestrial clade of vertebrates are now recognized as having evolved from sarcopterygian ancestors and are most closely related to lungfishes.
+The lobed fins evolved into limbs, and foregut diverticulum eventually evolved into air-breathing lungs.
+These changes made it possible for tetrapods to explore and eventually permeate terrestrial ecosystems.
+While it is technically correct to include tetrapod species with Sarcopterygii, the phrase "lobe-finned fish" normally refers to the aquatic species that are not tetrapods.

-Non-tetrapod sarcopterygians were once the dominant predators of freshwater ecosystems during the Carboniferous and Permian periods, but suffered significant decline after the Permian–Triassic extinction event.
-The only known extant non-tetrapod sarcopterygians are the two species of coelacanths and six species of lungfishes.
+Most species of lobe-finned fish are now extinct, but during the Carboniferous and Permian periods these non-tetrapod sarcopterygians were dominant predators of freshwater ecosystems.
+The entire clade suffered significant decline after the Permian–Triassic extinction event known as the Great Dying.
+It is estimated that at least two thirds of tetrapod species went extinct during this time.
+The lobe-finned fish were hit even harder.
+Today, the only living non-tetrapod sarcopterygians are the two species of coelacanths and six species of lungfishes.